Setup: Labs

 How to use Labs

 Features in Labs are temporary.
 You do not need to test each feature.
-If you feel your organization would benefit from a new feature and/or enhancement, go to Setup > Labs.
+If your organization might benefit from a new feature and/or enhancement, go to Setup > Labs.
 In the list of available features, toggle the feature to On.

 Some features in Labs are interconnected.
-You may decide to activate more than one feature simultaneously to maximize the benefit of new Labs offerings.
+You may activate more than one feature simultaneously to maximize the benefit of new Labs offerings.

 Features currently in Labs